marcarias7/num_methods_1/README.md

 # num_methods_1
-Example with Euler and RK4 methos
+Example with Euler and RK4 methods